d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   command `M-x sweeprolog-term-search'.
 This command, bound by default to `C-c C-s' in `sweeprolog-mode' buffers, prompts for a Prolog term to search for and finds terms in the current buffer that the search term subsumes.
+It highlights all matching terms in the buffer and moves the cursor to the beginning of the next match after point.
 For example, to find if-then-else constructs in the current buffer do `C-c C-s _ -> _ ; _ RET'.
+You can further refine the search with an arbitrary Prolog goal that variables in the search term should satisfy by invoking `sweeprolog-term-search' with a prefix argument (i.e. typing `C-u C-c C-c').

-  All matching terms in the buffer are highlighted and the cursor moves to the beginning of the next match after point.
   Typing `C-s' immediately after a successful search invokes the command `sweeprolog-term-search-repeat-forward' which moves forward to the next match.
 Likewise, typing `C-r' after a successful term search invokes the command `sweeprolog-term-search-repeat-backward' which